 MFA students can deviate from this standard coursework, but they are required to complete our program's Deviation Form, gathering the required faculty and staff approvals and signatures before the semester's drop deadline.
 It is the student's responsibility to make sure their courses fulfill all program and graduation requirements.

 The literature courses our MFAs usually take are listed above.
 However, MFA students can substitute approved graduate-level coursework in the English Department, approved graduate-level courses from other departments, or approved graduate-level independent studies in literature for the standard MFA literature courses.
 Please submit a Deviation Form to complete your registration.
-MFAs can take 5000-level workshops in the alternate genre for some of their literature credits (i.e. students in our fiction track can take ENCW 5310; poets can take ENCW 5610).
-Undergraduate courses cannot be used to fufill any of our graduate-level requirements and must be taken at the student's own expense.
+MFAs can take 5000-level workshops in the alternate genre for some of their literature credits (i.e. students in our fiction track can take ENCW 5310; poets can take ENCW 5610), pending advisor and program approval.

-Our MFAs generally preserve their non-topical research hours as time to work on their theses, but a new UVA graduate tuition model allows our MFAs to exchange, at no charge, some of their non-topical research hours for additional graduate and undergraduate academic courses.
-While exercising this new registration flexibility is very tempting, students should remember that they came here to work on their writing, not to take a broad swath of coursework.
-MFA students should also remember that they need to maintain a twelve credit-hour per semester courseload to remain a full-time graduate student: if you sign up for an additional three-credit literature course, for example, you only reduce your non-topical hours to three (you do not drop all six hours).
+Our MFAs generally preserve their non-topical research hours as time to work on their theses, but a new UVA graduate tuition model allows our MFAs to exchange, at no charge, some of their non-topical research hours for additional graduate and undergraduate academic courses, pending advisor and program approval.
+MFA students can also audit up to one course a semester, again pending advisor and program approval.

 There is no foreign language requirement or proficiency exam for the degree of Master of Fine Arts in Creative Writing.